PanpanZheng/OPERA/README.md

 # OPERA: An Unsupervised Learning Approach toward Amazon Gift Card Misuse Detection

- In this paper, we propose OPERA— an unsupervised learning method to identify customers with suspicious behaviors when they purchase or claim GCs.
+ In this paper, we propose OPERA — an unsupervised learning method to identify customers with suspicious behaviors when they purchase or claim GCs.

 ## Running Environment